 - A cellular gateway, like a Raspberry Pi 3 Model B with a GSM (cellular) shield, capable of pulling data from the remote monitoring system.
 This enables the gateway device to transfer data to Temboo’s servers.

-- A subscription to Temboo’s Kosmos system and dashboard for remote monitoring.
+- A subscription to Temboo’s Kosmos system and dashboard for remote equipment monitoring.

 The water vending company had a vague sense of the different moving parts involved in building an IoT system for their needs but they struggled with being able to bridge the gap between what they knew was possible and what they were capable of accomplishing alone.